How to Use the CDL Helpline Web Site[The CDL Helpline web site is powered by Numara FootPrints® from BMC Software.]

 * If you select Vendor Issues as the problem type, a dialog box displays an additional pulldown menu that allows you to further define the type of vendor problem you are reporting.
 Subcategories include:

-- Access problems: Use to report access problems to any/all parts of the resource.
+- Access problems: Use to report access problems to any/all parts of the resource; this is the default selection.

 - Content problems: Use to report missing content, broken links or PDFs, etc.